-- Be asked to sit on the side of your bed and walk on the same day you had surgery
+- Be asked to sit on the side of your bed and walk on the same day or day after surgery.

-- Not be able to eat for at least the first 2 to 3 days after surgery.
-After that, you will begin with liquids.
-You will be fed through a feeding tube that goes into your intestine.
+- Not be able to eat for at least the first 2 to 7 days after surgery.
+After that, you may be able to start with liquids.
+You will be fed through a feeding tube that was placed into your intestine during surgery.